 The Inti Raymi was the most important ancestral festival in the Inca lands (Tahuantinsuyo) to which about 25,000 people used to attend during the 15 days it used to last in the 15th century.
-Now it is considered to be the second most important festival in South America, after Rio de Janeiro’s carnival.

 Every June 24, the God Sun is the main protagonist of one of the most important and traditional festivals celebrated in Peru and South America: The Inti Raymi or “Fiesta del Sol”.
 In Quechua Inti means Sun and Raymi celebration.
 Inti Raymi is the celebration of the God Sun, the most venerated god in the Inca religion.